project-bitmark/mt-layout/public/views/shareapi.md

 * `lang` | `data-lang` | `<html lang=x>` or `en`
 * `canonical` | `data-canonical` | `?url`
 * `tags` | `data-tags` | `none`

+## Display Arguments

+These are used by the HTML API to control display, and are ignored by the Share API service.

 * `size` | `data-size` | `medium`
 * `layout` | `data-layout` | `horizontal`

+`lang` is used by both the Share API Service, and by the HTML API to localize the language of button text.

 ## URL Processing